[A phone rings while office noises can be heard, the phone is picked up]

 Creative television adverts 'make us more susceptible to sales messages'

+There was a study that challenges the assumption that advertisements with lots of emotional content encourage viewers to look at them more closely.
 In fact, we are more likely to scrutinise fact-based adverts so we can ''counter-argue'' what we are being told, the study by the University of Bath claims.

 The likeable, entertainment-based ads that bring our guard down make viewers more relaxed and suggestible to the pitch